aras-p/smol-v/README.md

 - Some IDs used in the program are delta-encoded, relative to previously seen IDs (e.g. Result IDs).
 Often instructions reference things that were computed just before, so this results in small deltas.
 These values are also encoded using "varint" scheme.

+- Reordering instruction opcodes so that the most common ones are the smallest values, for smaller varint encoding.

+- Encoding several instructions in a more compact form, e.g. the "typical <4 component swizzle" shape of a VectorShuffle instruction.

 A somewhat similar utility is [spirv-remap from glslang](https://github.com/KhronosGroup/glslang/blob/master/README-spirv-remap.txt).